smudgelang/smudge/README.md

     $ make

+The first time you build, it might tell you to run

+    $ stack setup

-This may take a bit the first time you build, as stack will have to download and configure the build environment.
+This may take a bit, as stack will have to download and configure the build environment.

-This should work on Windows under Cygwin, as well as reasonably recent versions of Debian and Ubuntu.
-It has worked on other distros and MacOS, and if you have trouble getting it to build we encourage you to ask for help on [gitter](https://gitter.im/smudge-sm/Lobby).
+This should work on Windows under Cygwin, as well as reasonably recent versions of Debian (with [issues](https://github.com/commercialhaskell/stack/blob/master/doc/faq.md#i-get-strange-ld-errors-about-recompiling-with--fpic)) and Ubuntu.
+It has worked on other distros and
+MacOS, and if you have trouble getting it to build we encourage you to ask for help on [gitter](https://gitter.im/smudge-sm/Lobby).
 It generates an executable called `smudge` (or `smudge.exe` on Windows) that